gdm413229/swwmgz_m/README.md

 If a weapon has no actions on either the reload or zoom buttons, it may be replaced with some special idle action, such as spinning or fiddling around with it.

 For now, the following are all weapons planned for the first release.
-More will be added afterwards (until then I'll tease you with some empty ZScript files :P).
+More will be added afterwards, in a future update (oh boy).

 ### Deep Impact (slot 1) ~ Replaces Fist, Staff, Hexen starting weapons
 ![](docimg/deepimpact.png)